 Is this the end of the investment research analyst?

-Ahead of MiFID II, which is set to take effect from January 3rd 2018, it's becoming increasingly clearer how firms plan on tackling the unbundling of investment research from execution fees.
+When MiFID II took effect on January 3rd 2018, it became increasingly clearer how firms plan on tackling the unbundling of investment research from execution fees.

 Under the investor protection framework within MiFID II, money managers will be required to pay for research separately from broking services, meaning that asset gatherers will need to decide who pays for the research that helps them make their own investment decisions.

 Research costs can vary considerably.
 According to reports by Bloomberg, Bank of America plans to charge asset managers $80,000 per user, per year, while UBS Group AG will offer five users basic access for $40,000.

 Some asset managers, including Baillie Gifford & Co, Woodford Investment Management Ltd, M&G Investments, Vanguard, and Jupiter Fund Management Plc, have confirmed they will pay for research out of profits.